-- a.
-Advertises an S-PMSI (\,G) route per each configured SFG.
+- A. Advertises an S-PMSI A-D (,G)/(S,G) route per each configured SFG.
 These routes need to be imported by all the PEs of the tenant domain, therefore they will carry the BD-RT and SBD-RT (if the SBD exists).
-The route also carries the ESI attribute that conveys all the S-ESIs associated to the SFG in the PE. - b.
-The S-PMSI route will convey a PTA if the same cases as in the WS procedure. - c.
-The S-PMSI (\,G) route is triggered by the configuration of the SFG and not by the reception of G-traffic. - 3.
-Distribution of DCB (Domain-wide Common Block) ESI-labels and Gsource ES routes
+The route also carries the ESI Label Extended Communities needed to convey all the S-ESIs associated to the SFG in the PE. - B. The S-PMSI A-D route will convey a PTA in the same cases as in the WS procedure. - C. The S-PMSI A-D (,G)/(S,G) route is triggered by the configuration of the SFG and not by the reception of G-traffic.

+Distribution of DCB (Domain-wide Common Block) ESI-labels and G-source ES routes

-An upstream PE advertises the corresponding ES, A-D per-EVI and A-D per-ES routes for the local S-ESIs.
+An upstream PE advertises the corresponding ES, A-D per EVI and A-D per ES routes for the local S-ESIs.

-- a.
-ES routes are used for regular DF Election for the S-ES.
-This document does not introduce any change in the procedures related to the ES routes. - b.
-The A-D per-EVI and A-D per-ES routes MUST include the SBD-RT since they have to be imported by all the PEs in the tenant domain. - c.
-The A-D per-ES routes convey the S-ESI labels that the downstream PEs use to add the RPF check for the (\,G) associated to the SFGs.
+- A. ES routes are used for regular DF Election for the S-ES.
+This document does not introduce any change in the procedures related to the ES routes. - B. The A-D per EVI and A-D per ES routes MUST include the SBD-RT since they have to be imported by all the PEs in the tenant domain. - C. The A-D per ES routes convey the S-ESI labels that the downstream PEs use to add the RPF check for the (,G)/(S,G) associated to the SFGs.
 This RPF check requires that all the packets for a given G-source are received with the same S-ESI label value on the downstream PEs.
 For example, if two redundant G-sources are multi-homed to PE1 and PE2 via S-ES-1 and S-ES-2, PE1 and PE2 MUST allocate the same ESI label "Lx" for S-ES-1 and they MUST allocate the same ESI label "Ly" for S-ES-2.
 In addition, Lx and Ly MUST be different.
-These ESI labels are Domain-wide Common Block (DCB) labels and follow the procedures in [DCB]. - 4.
-Processing of A-D routes and RPF check on the downstream PEs
+These ESI labels are Domain-wide Common Block (DCB) labels and follow the allocation procedures in [I-D.zzhang-bess-mypn-eypn-aggregation-label]. - Processing of A-D per ES/EVI routes and RPF check on the downstream PEs

-Unless described otherwise, "A-D routes" in this section refers to both types, A-D per-ES and A-D per-EVI routes.
-The A-D routes are received and imported in all the PEs in the tenant domain.
-The processing of the A-D routes on a given PE depends on its configuration:
+The A-D per ES/EVI routes are received and imported in all the PEs in the tenant domain.
+The processing of the A-D per ES/EVI routes on a given PE depends on its configuration:

-- a.
-The PEs attached to the same BD of the BD-RT that is included in the A-D routes will process the routes as in [RFC7432] and [DF].
-If the receiving PE is attached to the same ES as indicated in the route, [RFC7432] split-horizon procedures will be followed and the DF Election candidate list may be modified as in [DF] if the ES supports the AC-DF capability. - b.
-The PEs that are not attached to the BD-RT but are attached to the SBD of the received SBD-RT, will import the A-D routes and use them for redundant G-source mass withdrawal, as explained later. - c.
-Upon importing A-D per-ES routes corresponding to different S-ESes, a PE MUST select a primary S-ES and add an RPF check to the (\,G) state in the BD or SBD.
-This RPF check will discard all ingress packets to (\,G) that are not received with the ESI-label of the primary S-ES.
-The selection of the primary S-ES is a matter of local policy.
+- A. The PEs attached to the same BD of the BD-RT that is included in the A-D per ES/EVI routes will process the routes as in [RFC7432] and [RFC8584].
+If the receiving PE is attached to the same ES as indicated in the route, [RFC7432] splithorizon procedures will be followed and the DF Election candidate list may be modified as in [RFC8584] if the ES supports the AC-DF capability. - B. The PEs that are not attached to the BD-RT but are attached to the SBD of the received SBD-RT, will import the A-D per ES/EVI routes and use them for redundant G-source mass withdrawal, as explained later.

-5. G-traffic forwarding for redundant G-sources and fault detection
+- C. Upon importing A-D per ES routes corresponding to different S-ESes, a PE MUST select a primary S-ES and add an RPF check to the (,G)/(S,G) state in the BD or SBD.
+This RPF check will discard all ingress packets to (,G)/(S,G) that are not received with the ESI-label of the primary S-ES.
+The selection of the primary S-ES is a matter of local policy. - 5.
+G-traffic forwarding for redundant G-sources and fault detection